-12 Top-Rated Attractions & Things to Do in Santa Rosa, CA
+15 Top-Rated Things to Do in Santa Rosa, CA

 We may earn a commission from affiliate links ()

-Sixty miles north of San Francisco, Santa Rosa is the largest city within Sonoma County and a popular destination of the North Bay.
-Within this lush region of Northern California, activities like boutique shopping, landscape exploring, and enjoying the agricultural splendor of the region are popular things to do, as is spotting giraffes and rhinos at the city's Safari West.
-Other Santa Rosa attractions include state parks, historic homes, stately gardens, and public squares.
+Santa Rosa is 60 miles north of San Francisco in Northern California.
+It's the largest city within Sonoma County and a popular destination in the North Bay.
+Within this lush city, activities like boutique shopping, exploring the outdoors, and enjoying the agricultural splendor of the region are popular things to do.

-A great place to start exploring Santa Rosa is the Old Courthouse Square, where numerous city events take place throughout the year.
+A great place to visit first in Santa Rosa is the Old Courthouse Square, where numerous city events take place throughout the year.
 Adjacent to Old Courthouse Square in the heart of downtown, Fourth Street is lined with local shops, restaurants, and things to do at night.
-South of Old Courthouse Square, the Luther Burbank Home and Gardens allows the public to explore the estate of another famous Santa Rosa resident.
+And south of Old Courthouse Square, the Luther Burbank Home and Gardens allows the public to explore the estate of another famous Santa Rosa resident.

 For ideas on how to spend your time, see our list of the top attractions and things to do in Santa Rosa, California.

-The central plaza in downtown Santa Rosa, Old Courthouse Square is a recently renovated gathering space that is home to a wide range of events.
+Old Courthouse Square is the central plaza in downtown Santa Rosa and is a recently renovated gathering space that is home to a wide range of events.
 A Wednesday Night Market at Old Courthouse Square features live music and a variety of vendors selling produce and homemade goods.
 Family Movie Nights also take place at the square, as well as community yoga, music festivals, and numerous cultural celebrations.

 Dedicated to the life and artwork of Charles M. "Sparky" Schulz, this non-profit museum and research center is centered around the 50-year legacy of the Peanuts comic strip.
 Thousands of artifacts, including photographs, letters, and tribute art comprise the museum's collection, as well as a vast number of comics and memorabilia.
 Countless comic strips at the museum are known to make visitors laugh out loud as they peruse the halls.